jchtaniegra17/axioflow-privacy/README.md

-# AxioFlow Suite — Privacy Policy
+# AxioFlow Business — Privacy Policy

 **Last Updated: March 5, 2026**

-AxioFlow Suite ("App," "we," "us," or "our") respects your privacy.
+AxioFlow Business ("App," "we," "us," or "our") respects your privacy.
 This Privacy Policy explains what information we collect, how we use it, and your choices regarding your data.

 ---